bquast/datasets.load/cran-comments.md

 I use the spelling datasets instead of data sets, it is also the package name.]
 RStudio is the name of the IDE (a product).

-I have included URLs that do not exist yet, but will exist once the package is accepted.

 ## Reverse dependencies

-This is a new release, so there are no reverse dependencies.
+There are no reverse dependencies.